Disease management plan helps unfunded patients

 Hospital system manages care of chronically ill

-A disease management program helps chronically ill unfunded patients cared for by the North Broward Hospital District, with headquarters in Fort Lauderdale, FL, avoid hospitalizations and emergency department visits.
+A disease management program implemented by nurse case managers helps chronically ill, unfunded patients cared for by the North Broward Hospital District avoid hospitalizations and emergency room visits.

 The hospital system started the program eight years ago to help alleviate the number of unfunded patients with chronic illnesses who were coming to the emergency department because they didn't have a primary care provider and were not getting the care they needed to keep their condition under control.

 The program focuses on patients in the community who may have access issues, financial limitations, and who may never have been to a primary care provider.

 "It's a win-win situation for everyone.
 We get these patients established with a doctor or a nurse practitioner and make sure they get the right care.
 The patients are healthier and we keep patients who have no ability to pay out of the hospital and the emergency room.
 Our strategy was to ensure a healthier community and it has worked," says Lori Kessler, BSW, MHSA, district manager for disease state management programs.

 The program illustrates the benefit of educating people with chronic illnesses about their conditions and helping them stay healthy, Kessler points out.

 "We did a cost-avoidance analysis and the program has paid for itself.
 People with chronic illnesses who don't take their medications, monitor their conditions, or keep their appointments with their primary care provider are likely to be hospitalized.
 By monitoring these chronic illnesses, we are improving the quality of life for these patients and cutting down their medical costs at the same time," she adds.